St Thomas Nevada – Clark County Ghost Town

 Camp Osito Road – 2N17 – Trailhead from Knickerbocker Road near Big Bear, California

-Route 2N17 branches from Knickerbocker Road about two miles from either end and wanders towards the west by Camp Osito.
+Route 2N17 branches from the Knickerbocker trail about two miles from either end and wanders towards the west by Camp Osito.
 From there, the route continues through the heart of the San Bernardino Mountains until it intersects with Skyline Drive.
 This is at best an intermediate trail and offers views of Big Bear Lake and the surrounding forests and manzanita groves.

 Big Bear Mountains, nestled in the heart of Southern California, offer a breathtaking escape into nature’s splendor.
 With a majestic backdrop of towering pines and rugged terrain, this mountainous haven beckons outdoor enthusiasts and adventure seekers alike.
 The towering peaks, including San Gorgonio Mountain, provide year-round recreational opportunities, from exhilarating ski slopes in the winter to invigorating hiking trails during warmer months.